2/20/2025

 Mike Harris

 Yes, thank you.
-If I could, I wanted to get just a bit more clarification around the first quarter guide for times sold being up 6 to 8%, but pricing roughly flat.
+If I could, I wanted to get just a bit more clarification around the first quarter guide for, you know, time sold being up 68%, but pricing roughly flat.
 I guess I was a little surprised you were not more optimistic around pricing all considered.
-Is that because there's maybe an unfavorable mix in that 6 to 8% that could be capped in pricing, or you've just been an ultra conservative here to the conservative side at this point?
-So Mike,
+And is that because there's maybe an unfavorable mix in that 6% to 8% that could be capping pricing, or are you just being ultra-conservative here to the conservative side at this point?

 speaker